Have a safe, healthy pregnancy

 A maternal-fetal medicine specialist or perinatologist — an OB-GYN with additional training in managing high-risk pregnancies — will monitor you closely to help you and your baby stay healthy.

 Factors that increase your chances of having a high-risk pregnancy include:

-- Medical conditions before pregnancy such as high blood pressure; diabetes; lung, kidney or heart problems; sexually transmitted infections (STIs); a history of miscarriage or issues with a previous pregnancy
+- Medical conditions before or during pregnancy, such as high blood pressure; diabetes; lung, kidney or heart problems; obesity; or issues with a previous pregnancy

 - Premature labor